u23608821/COS221_Assignment_5/API_Documentation.md

 ### writeReview Endpoint

 The `writeReview` endpoint allows a customer to add a review for a product.
+If the customer has already reviewed this product, the review will be updated instead of creating a new one.
 The customer is identified by their API key.
-All fields are validated before insertion.
-If any field is invalid, no review is added.
+All fields are validated before insertion or update.
+If any field is invalid, no review is added or updated.

 **Only users with the `Customer` user_type (validated by their API key) can use this endpoint.**